virtdevninja/simdeplower/README.rst

-simdeplower is a python tool that you can use to deploy vCenter Server Apps and have them magically configured in simulator mode.
+simdeplower is a python tool that you can use to deploy vCenter Server Appliances and have them magically configured in simulator mode (or how ever you see fit using a shell script).

 Getting Started
 ===============
-Check back soon for more documentation
+simdeplower has been tested extensively on OSX, but should work anywhere that subprocess32 and paramiko will run. simdeplower requires either VMWare Workstation or Fusion to be successful.
+From those products simdeplower will use vmrun and ovftool. simdeplower uses ovftool to deploy (extract) an ova onto the filesystem then uses vmrun to launch the extracted VMX.
+Once the VM is up and running simdeplower uses paramiko to ssh in using the default username and password of "root" and "vmware" and executes a shell script you provide, or a bundled script that will configure the appliance as a simulator.
+This only works on VCSA 5.x products because simulator no longer works on 6.x

 Installing
 ==========
-Check back soon for more documentation
+To install it is best to create a new virtualenv and install using pip For detailed instructions see the `wiki <https://github.com/virtdevninja/simdeplower/wiki>`_ on GitHub

 Contributing